Akaflieg-Freiburg/enroute/src/README.md

 ## Architecture

 **enroute flight navigation** is a fairly standard Qt application.
 The user interface is written in QML, the hard functionality is written in C++.

 This document describes the C++ part of the program.
+The documentation is continuously generated from the master branch of the enroute GIT repository.

 ### A. Moving map